ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-v2-pro.rst

 .. note::

-    STM32F4 does not support dual virtual USB ports, so  flight controllers using STM32F4 processor can only be used for SLCAN after the MAVlink connection on USB is closed; after writing the above settings, the USB interface becomes an SCLAN port; MAVlink connections can be made again after a reboot.
+    STM32F4 does not support dual virtual USB ports, so  flight controllers using STM32F4 processor can only be used for SLCAN after the MAVLink connection on USB is closed; after writing the above settings, the USB interface becomes an SCLAN port; MAVLink connections can be made again after a reboot.
 Until then the USB connection can be used for SLCAN operations.

 NEO-V2 Internal Configuration
 =============================